Those who remained steadfast on Islam During the Apostasy Part 6

 [25] Futuh Ibn A’tham, pg.
 47; al Waqidi: Kitab al Riddah, pg.
 152.

-[26] For this, see for example al Tabari, 3/315-316.
+[26] For this, see for example Tarikh al Tabari, 3/315-316.

-[27] Wathimah: Qit’ min Kitab al Riddah, pg.
-23; al Isabah, 2/175, biography: 4030.
+[27] Wathimah: Qita’ min Kitab al Riddah, pg.
+23; al Isabah, 2/175, Biography: 4030.

 [28] Wathimah: Ibid., pg.
-224; al Isabah, 3/92, biography: 6329.
+224; al Isabah, 3/92, Biography: 6329.

-[29] Wathimah: Ibid.; al Isabah, 2/356, biography: 4871.
-And see al Waqidi: Kitab al Riddah, pg.
+[29] Wathimah: Ibid.; al Isabah, 2/356, Biography: 4871; al Waqidi: Kitab al Riddah, pg.
 153.

 [30] Wathimah: Ibid., pg.
-24, 25; al Isabah, 2/361, biography: 1905.
+24, 25; al Isabah, 2/361, Biography: 1905.

 [32] Al Waqidi: Kitab al Riddah, pg.
-60; a previously mentioned source.
+60.

 [33] Ibid., pg.
-60-61; al Isabah, 3/460, biography: 8218.
+60-61; al Isabah, 3/460, Biography: 8218.